โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Virginia Tech Montgomery Executive Airport (BCB) is a premier general aviation facility located in Blacksburg, Virginia, serving as the primary air gateway for Virginia Polytechnic Institute and State University.
 Situated just three miles south of the main campus, the airport is a vital asset for the university's research, corporate travel, and its renowned aviation programs.
-The facility features a 5,500-foot asphalt runway (13/31) that is capable of handling a wide range of aircraft, from light trainers to sophisticated business jets.
+The airport operates with a 5,500-foot asphalt runway (designated 13/31) that is capable of handling a wide range of aircraft, from light trainers to sophisticated business jets.
 Its location in the scenic New River Valley, surrounded by the Blue Ridge Mountains, provides a beautiful but sometimes challenging environment for pilots, especially during the winter months.
 The terminal building at BCB is a modern, two-story facility that was significantly upgraded in the mid-1990s to meet the growing needs of the university and the surrounding community.
 It serves as the base for the airport's Fixed Base Operator (FBO) and provides a range of services for both transient and based pilots.
 Inside, travelers can find a comfortable passenger lounge with large windows overlooking the ramp, well-equipped restrooms, and dedicated flight planning rooms.
 The terminal also integrates classrooms and administrative offices for Virginia Tech's flight training activities, creating a vibrant atmosphere where students and seasoned pilots frequently interact.
 Free Wi-Fi is available throughout the building, ensuring that business travelers can stay productive during their transit.
 Operations at the airport are geared towards high-efficiency general aviation and educational excellence.
 While the airport does not host scheduled commercial airlines, it is one of the busiest non-towered airports in the region, particularly during Virginia Tech home football games and other major university events.
 The FBO offers comprehensive ground handling services, including 24/7 self-service 100LL fuel and full-service Jet-A+ during business hours.
 For those needing a quick trip into town, the airport frequently provides a courtesy car for pilots and passengers.
 The airport's strategic position between the Virginia Tech main campus and the Corporate Research Center makes it an indispensable tool for the region's economic development and academic outreach.

 ๐Ÿ”„ Connection Tips

 Connecting through Virginia Tech Montgomery Executive Airport (BCB) is a specialized experience, as the facility is dedicated to general and corporate aviation.
 Since there are no scheduled commercial flights operating directly from BCB, most travelers arriving on private or charter aircraft use the airport as their final destination for Blacksburg or the New River Valley.
 For those who need to connect to the global commercial air network, the closest major gateway is Roanoke-Blacksburg Regional Airport (ROA), located approximately 30 miles to the northeast.
 The drive between the two airports takes about 40 minutes via I-81 and US-460, and it is advisable to allow at least 90 minutes for the transfer to account for potential highway congestion.
 Ground transportation is the primary method for connecting from BCB to the local area.
 The airport is conveniently located just off US-460, providing a direct and fast route to the Virginia Tech campus, the Corporate Research Center, and downtown Blacksburg.
 While there are no scheduled shuttle buses serving the terminal, ride-sharing services like Uber and Lyft are active in the area and can be summoned to the FBO.
 Additionally, several local taxi companies serve the airport, and car rentals can be pre-arranged to be waiting for passengers upon arrival.
 For university-affiliated travelers, the airport's proximity to the main campus means that most destinations are within a 10-minute drive.
-For international visitors arriving at BCB via private jet, it is important to note that the airport is not a designated Port of Entry for U.S. Customs and Border Protection.
-Therefore, all flights arriving from outside the United States must first land at an authorized airport of entry, such as Washington Dulles (IAD) or Charlotte Douglas
+For international visitors arriving at BCB via private jet, it is important to note that the airport is not a designated Port of Entry for U. S. Customs and Border Protection.
+Therefore, all flights arriving from outside the United States must first land at an authorized airport of entry, such as Washington Dulles (IAD) or Charlotte Douglas.

 ๐Ÿ“ Location